CNMAT/OpenSoundControl.org/README.md

   [stackoverflow](https://stackoverflow.com/search?q=opensoundcontrol).
   (If something like this takes off, we would link to it from this site.)
+* Not a tech support help desk; more of an unstaffed reference library
 * Slow publication cycle, easy to maintain (by volunteers hoping to spend ~1-2 hours/month)